misn0147/budget-tracker/README.md

 * Mongoose

 ## Questions
-For questions or comments, please email
+For more information or if you have any questions about this project, please see my GitHub at [misn0147](https://github.com/misn0147) or reach out to me by email at missy_natoli@yahoo.com